Facebook Removes Pro-Trump Group Urging 'Boots On The Ground'

 Researchers who track online disinformation have warned that a prolonged period without a clear outcome in the presidential race creates ripe opportunities for falsehoods, rumors and misleading narratives to spread and possibly incite physical violence.

-"This is the most intense online disinformation event in U.S. history and the pace of what we have found has only accelerated since election day," said Alex Stamos, director of the Stanford Internet Observatory and Facebook's former chief security officer.
+"This is the most intense online disinformation event in U.S. history and the pace of what we have found has only accelerated since [Election Day]," said Alex Stamos, director of the Stanford Internet Observatory and Facebook's former chief security officer.

-The president's supporters have rallied behind the hashtag #stopthesteal on social media to spread unverified and false claims about the vote counting process.
+The president's supporters have rallied behind the hashtag #stopthesteal on social media to spread unverified and false claims about the vote-counting process.
 Twitter has said it is monitoring the hashtag.

-Before the Facebook group was removed, some members said they had encountered limits on how many people they were allowed to invite to join it.
+Before the Facebook group's removal, some members said they had encountered limits on how many people they were allowed to invite to join it.

 And after it was taken down, other similarly named groups were quickly created to replace it.
 One has already gained more than 2,000 members.

 Critics say Facebook groups have become a potent vector for the spread of misinformation and even radicalization of users.
-The social network had temporarily stopped suggesting that users join any political groups or any newly created groups in the run-up to Election Day.
+The social network had temporarily stopped suggesting that users join any political groups or any newly created groups in the runup to Election Day.

 Editor's note: Facebook is among NPR's financial supporters.